oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 (#tls_terminating) for further security advice.

 Authorization responses MUST NOT be transmitted over unencrypted network connections.
-To this end, AS MUST NOT allow redirect URIs that use the `http` scheme except for native clients that use Loopback Interface Redirection as described in [@!RFC8252], Section 7.3.
+To this end, authorization servers MUST NOT allow redirect URIs that use the `http` scheme except for native clients that use Loopback Interface Redirection as described in [@!RFC8252], Section 7.3.